probmods/probmods2/teaching_extras/RSA-meaning.md

 ~~~
 ~~~

 How will the choice of referring expression by the speaker depend on how good the target is as a member of each category?
-Play around with varying the typicality of the different objects for the different proprties!
+Play around with varying the typicality of the different objects for the different properties!
+Degen, etal (2020) further develop this type of model, showing it can account for apparent violations of Grice's maxim of quantity -- people sometimes provide more information than appears necessary.

 ### Dog dogs